fbpx Top

 Grocery Store

 One of my favorite and most accessible places to do CBI is the grocery store!
 There are so many ways to incorporate life skills lessons while also running errands like shopping for your cooking lesson or class party.
-Read more about doing a scavenger hunt at the grocery store here.
+Read more about doing a scavenger hunt at the grocery store below.
 Some of my students also make their own lunches daily, so I also have them take a trip to the grocery store and shop for their own supplies each week.
 Some easy recipes that the students commonly make for themselves are pb & j and grilled cheese sandwiches, pancakes, and quesadillas.

 Recycle